pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 760 Java | REST | HTTP

+I was today studying about spring security, HTTP query, and HTTP params, how to build a good URI for API, more about REST, and I was finished two endpoints for my project,  today was a good day.

 #### Day 759 Java | SpringBoot | Postman

 I continued with the development of mi API and today learned some features about a postman, Well who knew that postman has many features that make it easier to develop your APIs?